-Down 11, head coach Neal Brown turned to backup quarterback Austin Kendall to spark the Mountaineers.
+On down 11, head coach Neal Brown turned to backup quarterback Austin Kendall to spark the Mountaineers.
 He did exactly that.

 Kendall led WVU 80 yards on 10 plays to get it right back in the game.
 Sophomore tight end Mike O’Laughlin caught a three-yard pass to cut into the Army lead.

-Then in the fourth quarter, Kendall hit senior wide receiver T.J.
+Then, in the fourth quarter, Kendall hit senior wide receiver T.J.
 Simmons for the game-winning 20-yard score.

-The WVU defense held on down the stretch and coach Brown earned his first bowl win with the Mountaineers.
+The WVU defense held on down the stretch, and coach Brown earned his first bowl win with the Mountaineers.
 It was their sixth win of the season, bringing their final record to 6-4 for 2020.

-WVU Prevails Over Army
+WVU prevails over Army

 While junior quarterback Jarret Doege was more than capable over the course of the regular season, he just wasn’t getting it done in the Liberty Bowl.

-Besides only completing 15 of 25 passes, he committed two costly turnovers.
+Besides completing only 15 of 25 passes, he committed two costly turnovers.
 With WVU right at the 50, Doege was picked off on third down, setting up Army with great field position.